mozoarella/dylans-blog/content/posts/my_thoughts_on_autistic_representation/index.md

     caption: "Photo by [Mel Poole](https://unsplash.com/@melpoole?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/puzzle?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) (slightly decreased brightness)"
     relative: true
 ---

-Man, what a title.
-No worries though, I'm keeping this post relatively light-hearted :)

 There's been a shift in representation of autism over the past few years and it appears public opinion has shifted in a *mostly* positive way, but there are some things I am not entirely satisfied with.
 Some people have started treating their diagnosis as a personality rather than something that affects them, personally I think that downplays the disorder in a way that could be damaging in the long run.